publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch54/m__us_usc_t7_s2157.md

     (e) __Other rights and remedies__

         Nothing in this section shall be construed to affect any other rights of a person injured in its business or property by reason of a violation of this section.
-Subsection (d) of this section shall not be construed to limit the exercise of any such rights arising out of or relating to a violation of subsections (a) and (b) of this section.
+Subsection (d) shall not be construed to limit the exercise of any such rights arising out of or relating to a violation of subsections (a) and (b).

 ([Pub.
 L. 89–544, § 27][/us/pl/89/544/s27], as added [Pub.
 L. 99–198, title XVII, § 1754][/us/pl/99/198/s1754], Dec.
 23, 1985, [99 Stat.
 1649][/us/stat/99/1649].)